nspcc-dev/neo-go/docs/notifications.md

 ### `transaction_added` notification

-In the first parameter (`params` section) contains transaction converted to JSON which is similar to verbose `getrawtransaction` response, but with the following differences:
+The first parameter (`params` section) contains a transaction converted to JSON, which is similar to a verbose `getrawtransaction` response, but with the following differences:
  * block's metadata is missing (`blockhash`, `confirmations`, `blocktime`)